 5 – Avoid basic mistakes

 This should go without saying but time and time again we see applicants making basic mistakes.
-You should approach your LawCareersNetLIVE application form as you would a training contract application form.
-That means taking your time over it and giving it the same care and attention.
-So:
+You must approach your LawCareersNetLIVE application form as you would a training contract application form.
+That means taking your time and giving it the same care and attention.
+Remember to:

 If you believe that you can take this advice on board and make a top-class application, as well as be an engaged and proactive delegate, we would love to have you at one of the conferences.

-The deadline for applications is 26 October 2018, but we will be offering places on a rolling basis from late September.
-You will be advised by email if you have been accepted for a place at the event, at which point you will be asked to select workshops and pay the delegate fee of £29.
-Please note that you can only apply for one of the conference locations, London or Manchester, so please choose the event location that suits you best.
+The deadline for applications is 28 October 2021, but we are offering places on a rolling basis.
+You will be notified by email if you have been accepted for a place at the event, at which point you will be asked to select workshops and pay the delegate fee of £29 (Manchester and London) or £10 (virtual).

 Please note that all event attendees (sponsors and delegates) at the London and Manchester events, will be required to show either: